Browser does not support script.

-To talk to somebody about your own personal circumstances contact our Student Hub or the Student Advice Centre (Tel.
+To talk to somebody about your own personal circumstances contact the Student Advice Centre (Tel.
 01782 294629 or pop to their reception above the Ember Lounge) to arrange to speak with an Adviser”

 The NHS Business Services Authority (NHSBSA) provides additional funding for nursing, midwifery and some allied health professional students through the Learning Support Fund.
 Eligible students may be able to access the following:

 For further information including when and how to apply, visit the NHS Business Services Authority website.

 The Department of Health announced in December that from September 2020 new and continuing students studying pre-registration nursing, midwifery and allied health degrees will have access to a training grant of £5,000 a year to help with living and associated study costs.

 Some students may be eligible to receive additional payments worth up to £3,000 per academic year, including:

 You won't have to repay the training grant and you'll still be able to access tuition fee and maintenance loans from the Student Loans Company.
 You will also still be able to apply for the existing support provided by the NHS Business Services Authority (NHSBSA)